ABOUT BC WITCHCAMP

 Camp is an opportunity to spend a week creating community together in a beautiful natural setting.

 During this time we engage in all manner of sacred drama, mystical adventure, earth worship, and wildly powerful personal and communal growth.
 A typical day includes a two-hour “path” session after breakfast.
 Path is your course of study and continues consecutively each day.
 After lunch, campers meet in small affinity groups to share their camp experiences and/or enjoy other bonding activities.
-The rest of the afternoon is free time for personal practice, walking in the old growth forest, and playing in and around the lake – canoes and paddleboards are available for our use.
+The rest of the afternoon is free time for personal practice, walking in the old growth forest, enjoying time by the water.

 Most evenings there is a powerful ritual reflecting and building on the camp intention and story.